Day trips from Salerno

 Amalfi Coast

 You can easily visit both Amalfi and Positano in one day by ferry.
-Boats leave from Salerno’s port (Piazza della Concordia / Molo Manfredi), right by the train station and the seafront.
+Boats leave from Salerno’s port (Piazza della Concordia / Molo Manfredi), right by the train station and seafront.

-The ferry to Amalfi takes about 25–35 minutes, with tickets usually around €11–€12 one way.
+The ferry to Amalfi takes about 25–35 minutes, with tickets around €11–€12 one way.

 Capri